nzbri/pd-apathy/DataOverview.md

 The figure below shows several effects:

- + There a large number of missing sessions in 2015.
-This was due to different data collection procedures at the start of the PET study, and as these were mostly new participants this is also responsible for the large spike in missing assessments in baseline sessions (discussed with Kyla Horne, 28/10/2020).
+ + In general, there is more missing data from the UPDRS than the NPI.
+This because only Part III of the UPDRS is collected in short assessments, and this does not contain the apathy measure.

  + The missing UPDRS data from 2010 and before relates to the change in
    protocol: the updated MDS-UPDRS contains questions specific to apathy, but